How to Check Frozen State without Excel with C++

 In this article, we will learn how to check the frozen state of an Excel worksheet programmatically.
-We can simply find whether the worksheet is frozen or split in MS Excel.
-But is there a way to find whether it is frozen or split with C++?
-We can do it with Aspose.Cells for C++.
+We can simply determine whether the worksheet is frozen or split in MS Excel.
+But is there a way to determine whether it is frozen or split using C++?
+We can accomplish this with Aspose.Cells for C++.

 With Aspose.Cells for C++, we can check whether the window is frozen and how many rows and columns are locked.